 Bring it to a boil, stirring constantly.
 Set aside to cool; the mixture must return to room temperature before adding yeast.

-Add the rest of the flour and let the mixer stir it into a nice and smooth consistency.
+Now add the rest of the flour and let the mixer stir it into a nice and smooth consistency.
 It takes about 5 minutes to thoroughly mix in the rest of the flour.

 If you're using frozen cherries I recommend rinsing them as well since they are usually not rinsed before freezing.